 - Lv.5 Harmful Effect Rate +15%

-Skill 3: Wings of Wind (Awakened) – Removes one harmful effect from all allies, decreasing their cool time by 1 turn, and increases their Attack Speed for 2 turns.
+Skill 3: Wings of Wind (Awakened) – Removes one harmful effect from all allies, decreases their skill cool time by 1 turn each, and increases their Attack Speed for 2 turns.
 (Reusable in 4 turns)

 - Lv.2 Cooltime Turn -1

 |ToAH Build||Violent + Any||SPD / HP% / HP% or DEF%|